 After leading Argentina to the semi-finals in 2015 Daniel Hourcade’s tenure began to go stale, leading Los Pumas to poach Jaguares coach Mario Ledesma last summer.
 A legend of Argentinean rugby, former hooker Ledesma picked up 84 caps for the national side and appeared at four World Cups from 1999-2011, starting in the victories over Ireland in 1999 and 2007.
 An inspirational figure, Argentina have enjoyed a sharp upturn since his appointment.

 Captain of Los Pumas, captain of the Jaguares, and with 58 caps to his name at 26-years-old - Pablo Matera is the beating heart of Argentinean rugby.
 At six foot four he is an imposing figure in the backrow, and offers a huge physical presence on both sides of the ball.
 Matera roams around the pitch and has excellent handling skills to go with a sublime offload.

 The one to watch

 Los Pumas have a host of exciting, running backs, with 22-year-old Bautista Delguy one of the latest to break through into the first team.
 He made his debut against Wales last summer and soon became an ever-present, starting 11 of Argentina’s 12 Test matches in 2018 and crossing against Ireland in November.
-A thrilling, fleet-footed winger, Delguy suffered a serious injury in March but is on the comeback trail and ready to take on the world.
+A thrilling, fleet-footed winger, Delguy suffered a serious injury in March but has been named in Argentina’s squad for Japan as he nears his international return.